The role of magnetic boundaries in kinematic and self-consistent magnetohydrodynamic simulations of precession-driven dynamo action in a closed cylinder: Setup of the kinematic dynamo models

+We estimate the impact of the magnetic boundary conditions employing various setups with one or two outer layers with thickness $d_1$ and $d_2$ as sketched in Figure~\ref{fig::1b}.
+The underlying idea is that a sufficiently thick outer layer with poor electrical conductivity (large magnetic diffusivity) reduces the impact of the magnetic boundary conditions on the inner volume filled with the electrically conductive fluid.
+We consider several models that differ in the presence of up to two outer layers with thicknesses $d_1$ and $d_2$ that enclose the internal region of the container filled with an electrically conducting fluid (Figure~\ref{fig::1b}).
+In all cases, the inner region of the simulation domain consists of a cylindrical container with radius $R=1$ and height $H=2$ (in dimensionless units) which is filled with an electrically conducting fluid with a magnetic diffusivity $\eta=1$.
 We examine three different geometric configurations.
 Initially we revise the results for a setup that considers only the fluid interior (i.e. $d_1=0, d_2=0$).
 The second case examines the impact of a container wall with different values of the magnetic diffusivity (i.e. $d_1\ne 0, d_2=0, \eta_{\rm{w}}=1\cdots 8$) and two different values for the thickness $d_1$ of the wall layer.
-In the thin layer model we use $d_1=0.05$ with a resolution of $5$ grid cells and in the thick layer model we use $d_1=0.25$ with a resolution of $25$ grid cells, whereby the magnetic diffusivity in the outer layer remains fixed at the maximum value of $\eta_{\rm{w}}=8$.
-Finally, in the fourth model we again apply a thin cylinder wall with $d_1=0.05$ and add a second outer (non-rotating) layer with $d_2=0.25$ and $\eta_{\rm{w}}=8$, which is supposed to resemble a non-conducting exteriour.
+In the thin layer model we use $d_1=0.05$ with a resolution of $5$ grid cells and in the thick layer model we use $d_1=0.25$ with a resolution of $25$ grid cells, whereby the magnetic diffusivity in the wall layer remains fixed at the maximum value of $\eta_{\rm{w}}=8$.
+As we tackle the problem in the precession frame of reference (with the observer co-rotating with the precession while looking at the spinning container), the wall layer follows a rotational motion with $u_r=u_z=0$ and $u_{\varphi}=r\varOmega_{\rm{c}}$.